nbrawand/nuclear_qmc/documentation/wave_function_conventions.md

 2nd lines above will result in the same value while the last line could result in a different value.

-This is done for every permutation, resulting in a list of floats which are then multiplied by every term in the determinant respectively and then the wave function is filled using the spin and isospin indices and explained before.
+This is done for every permutation, resulting in a list of floats which are then multiplied by every term in the determinant respectively and then the wave function is filled using the spin and isospin indices as explained before.